jsherman212/iosdbg/README.md

 ### `quit` (alias: `q`)
 Quit iosdbg.

-### `regs gen <optional register arg0> ...`
+### `regs gen {reg1 reg2 ...}`
 Show general purpose registers.
-If no arguments are given, all of them are shown.
-If you only want to show specific ones, list them.
+Syntax: `regs gen {reg1 reg2 ...}`

+The argument is optional.
+All general purpose registers are dumped if there is no argument.

+You can list as many general purpose registers as you want.

-### `regs float <register arg0> ...`
+### `regs float <reg1 reg2 ...>`
-Same as `regs gen` but shows a floating point register.
-Only supports single precision registers (`S` registers) for now.
-The argument is not optional.
+Same as `regs gen` but shows floating point register(s).
+Syntax: `regs float <reg1 reg2 ...>`

+You can list as many floating point registers as you want.

 ### `set <(*offset|variable)=value>`
 Modify debuggee memory or a configuration variable (TODO) for iosdbg.